dotlang/language/doc/RFE.md

 `typedef MyInt := int`
 `type MyInt : int`? like `x:int` we define a type which is of another type.

+Y - Explain the difference between namespace and module.
+We have a default namespace which is current symbols + imported modules with `_` Each module has it's own namespace which is accessible using `ns::symbol` notation.
+Each module has it's own namespace.
+You can define new namespaces using `def`.
+Maybe it is better if we replace `def` with `namespace` keyword.
+`namespace _ := /code/st/Socket`
+`namespace mod1 := /core/st/Socket`

-? - Why can't we write a new module inline?
+N - Why can't we write a new module inline?
 `let myModule := { let y = 12, let process = (x:int)->x+1, ...}`?
 it will be confused with struct. module can contain bindings and types and alias.